drquasi/drquasi/README.md

   - The 72 Earthly Transformations
   - Convergent Evolution

-Vibe coding is obsolete. it's time to aura code.
+Vibe coding is obsolete.
+It's time to aura code.